Lutando/docs-oxd/sources/libraries/ruby/index.md

 ```

 ## Log Files
-The log files for the oxD ruby plugin is stored in the `oxd-ruby.log` file under the `rails_app_root/log` folder.
+The log files for the oxd ruby plugin is stored in the `oxd-ruby.log` file under the `rails_app_root/log` folder.
 It contains all the logs about oxd-server connections, commands/data sent to server, recieved response and all the errors and exceptions raised.